What You Need to Know!

 Since we’re Real San Francisco Tours, our guide to tipping in the U.S. is based on what we tip in S.F.

 Restaurants: 15-20%.
-If you give less you’re not happy.
-More and you’re being generous.
-An easy way to estimate the amount to tip is to double the sales tax (which in San Francisco is about 8.5%).
+An easy way to estimate the tip is to double the sales tax (in San Francisco it's 8.5%).

 Chambermaid: $5-10 whenever they change the sheets.

 Valet Parking Attendant: $3-5 when you leave.
 It’s also not okay to throw your keys at them - unless you’re driving a Ferrari.